-To help you further we have created an article called “Don’t by a Linear Actuator until you read these 5-steps” this can help you avoid the many pitfalls of buying an electric Linear Actuator online.
+To help you further we have created an article called “Don’t Buy a Linear Actuator Until You Read These Five Steps.”
+This can help you avoid the many pitfalls of buying an electric linear actuator online.

-We have also created a Calculator that can be used to calculate what type of Linear Actuator you may need for a specific application.
-Simply enter some basic details into the calculator and the results will be show.
+We have also created a calculator that can be used to calculate what type of linear actuator you may need for a specific application.
+Simply enter some basic details into the calculator and the results will be shown.
 Click here for the Linear Actuator Calculator

 What is a Linear Actuator?

-An electric linear actuator is a device that converts the rotational motion of a AC or DC motor into linear motion – that is, it will provide both push and pull movements.
+An electric linear actuator is a device that converts the rotational motion of an AC or DC motor into linear motion.
+It can provide both push and pull movements.

-Additionally, Linear Actuators provide a safe and clean movement with accurate motion control that you, the operator have full control over.
+Additionally, linear actuators allow the operator to have full control over the safe and accurate motion control they provide.
 They are energy efficient and have a long lifetime with little or no maintenance.

-Installing an actuator is very easy compared to hydraulic or pneumatic systems and they take up much less space, as they have no pumps or hoses.
-They are also significantly cheaper than Hydraulic or Pneumatic Actuators for the same reason.
+Installing an electric linear actuator is very easy compared to hydraulic or pneumatic systems.
+They also take take up much less space and are significantly cheaper than hydraulic and pneumatic actuators as they have no pumps or hoses.

-An electric linear actuator consists of a DC or AC motor, a series of gears and a Lead screw including a driving nut that pushes the main rod shaft in and out.
-This is in essence what all Linear Actuator consist of, and all that changes from Actuator to Actuator are the motor size, the gearing and the leadscrew.
-Some other electronics help to perform the amount of stroke limit switching and positional feedback options, but basically an Actuator is nothing more than a motor, some gears and a leadscrew.
+An electric linear actuator consists of a DC or AC motor, a series of gears and a lead screw with driving nut that pushes the main rod shaft in and out.
+This is in essence what all linear actuators consist of.
+All that changes from actuator to actuator is the motor size, the gearing and the leadscrew.
+Some other electronics help to determine the amount of stroke limit switching and positional feedback options, but basically, an actuator is nothing more than a motor, some gears and a leadscrew.

 What is a Lifting Column?

-Lifting columns are another form of Linear Actuator.
-Typically, they provide a longer stroke because they have multiple stages, that allows them to expend and contract in a longer length than they are when fully closed.
-Another way to put it is that a Column Lift is an Actuator within an Actuator.
+Lifting columns are another form of linear actuator.
+Typically, they provide a longer stroke because they have multiple stages.
+This allows them to expand and contract in a longer length than when they are fully closed.
+Another way to put it is that a column lift is an actuator within an actuator.

-One other advantage of a column lift is that the linear guiding is built into the structure of the actuator, and does not need adding externally.
-Linear Actuator usually don’t cope well with side loading (we discuss that later).
-Column Lifts have their guiding system build into the Lifts which is why they are better for some applications over others.
+Another advantage of a column lift is that the linear guiding is built into the structure of the actuator and does not need adding externally.
+Linear actuators usually don’t cope well with side loading (we discuss that later).
+Column lifts have their guiding system built in which is why they are better for some applications over others.

-There are drawbacks to using Hydraulics from an operating standpoint.
-And that is control.
+There are drawbacks to using hydraulics from an operating standpoint.
+The main one being control.
 You have very little precision control when it comes to these systems.

 Electric actuator systems are quiet, clean, non-toxic and energy efficient.
-They fulfill the ever increasing demands and legislation concerning environmentally sound equipment.
+They fulfil the ever-increasing demands and legislation concerning environmentally sound equipment.